The-Real-Adeel/AppService-Python/README.md

    - requirements file: requirements.txt and place the flash dependency

 2. Azure: Create the following for App Service
-   - Production: <org>-appservice-prod
+   - Production: orgName-appservice-prod
-   - appServicePlan: <org>-appservice-plan
+   - appServicePlan: orgName-appservice-plan
-   - Staging: <org>-appservice-stage
+   - Staging: orgName-appservice-stage

-3. Azure: corpo-appservice-stage > Deployment Center > Link Github repo
+3. Azure: orgName-appservice-stage > Deployment Center > Link Github repo

 4. When ready swap Stage with Prod to commit to production environment